linsyking/vg151-docs/docs/_sources/mid2/rc_part6.rst.txt

       a++;
       a--;

-- Should goto be used and why?
+- Should :cin:`goto` be used and why?

   No. :cin:`goto` makes your code messy.
 Codes with :cin:`goto` are hard to read, understand and debug.